sonyal/FitnessTracker/README.md

 - The Tutorial Search Page has a navigation bar at the top which can go to the home page or back to the tutorial search page
 - It also has a search bar.
 The search bar currently only searches Flexibility, Cardiovascular, and Strength.
 When a user searches for these words it goes to the following page with the tutorial.
+- signup button leads to a signup page
 -If a user fails to do a proper search, A notifcations appears at the top that it is an invalid search.
 - In the next Sprint:
      - Add many more possible searches